flycastpartnersinc/FreshservicePS/.github/CONTRIBUTING.md

 ## Suggesting Enhancements

-I want to know what you think is missing from PSFreshservice and how it can be made better.
+I want to know what you think is missing from FreshservicePS and how it can be made better.

 - When submitting an issue for an enhancement, please be as clear as possible about why you think the enhancement is needed and what the benefit of it would be.